 In the first four semesters of the master’s program, the previously acquired knowledge is deepened in a symptom-oriented manner in the recurring theoretical-clinical system blocks and expanded to include aspects of treatment.
 Part of the schedule is reserved for teaching cross-sectional subjects across blocks in the teaching format transdisciplinary clinical conference, this concerns the specialties of radiology and radiation oncology, laboratory medicine, pathology and microbiology, molecular genetics, interdisciplinary pain medicine, physical medicine and rehabilitation, and clinical pharmacology.

-The theoretical-practical learning content is rounded out and deepened by the compulsory clinical clerkships and the clinical electives, in which students deepen and internalize the medical skills acquired in the skills lab and gain an expanded understanding of the theory of disease from them.
+The theoretical-practical learning content is rounded out and deepened by the compulsory clinical clerkships and clinical electives, in which students deepen and internalize the medical skills acquired in the skills lab and gain an expanded understanding of disease science from them.

 Qualification Profile & Skills

 Special qualification features are professional medical competences in the context of the current state of science and research.
-The medical knowledge imparted focuses on the diagnosis, complications and therapy of diseases, the training of special differential diagnostic skills, medical decision-making skills, the creation of a problem-oriented, transdisciplinary understanding of cross-sectional subjects and clinical-practical training including sound, practical knowledge of emergency medicine.
+The medical knowledge imparted focuses on the diagnosis, complications and therapy of diseases, the training of special differential diagnostic skills, medical decision-making skills, the creation of a problem-oriented, transdisciplinary understanding of cross-sectional subjects and clinical-practical training including sound practical knowledge in emergency medicine.

 Occupational Profiles & Career Opportunities

 The completion of the master’s program in human medicine is the basis for further training as a specialist or general practitioner or for a postgraduate master’s program or a dissertation.

 The tuition fees for the Master’s programme in Human Medicine at SFU MED are EUR 12,500 per semester.